 Students seeking reinstatement (after disqualification) or readmission (after an absence from the university) should contact the Undergraduate Programs Office regarding procedures and guidance for returning to good standing.

 Academic Dishonesty.
 The faculty of the College of Business have adopted a policy on academic dishonesty.
-A copy of the policy may be obtained in the Office of the Dean, Undergraduate Programs.
+A copy of the policy may be obtained in the Undergraduate Programs Office.

 Student Appeal Procedure on